 Here’s the dilemma.
 You’re a talented voice over expert with a large book of business.
-Your clients want to collaborate with you all the time, but you’ve got an upcoming vacation planned.
-You want to keep your clients satisfied and coming back for more, but you really want – no need to take some time off.
-The good news is it’s entirely possible to record great, high-quality voiceovers even when you’re on the go.
+Your clients want to collaborate with you all the time, and you want to keep them satisfied.
+But now you’ve got an upcoming vacation planned.
+So are you forced to take some time off?
+No, you’re not!
+Because even when you’re far from home it’s entirely possible to record great, high-quality voice overs.
 Here’s how.

 You may not realize it, but you probably already have a studio at your disposal, even if you are on the road.
 It’s small, lined with sound-absorbent material and is shock-mounted to prevent mechanical vibrations.